 - How do I find a potential supervisor?

 Most members of faculty in the School of Psychology are eligible to act as supervisors of research students.
 You can find a list of our academics, organised according to our four research groups on the Psychology PhD page of the prospectus under 'Our Supervisors'.
+Some supervisors have also provided research outlines describing the kinds of PhD research they would like to supervise.

 You should ask potential supervisors whether they are likely to be taking on any PhD students in the coming year as an initial step.